-Volvo and ABB have been working successfully together in the past as they offer an integrated electric bus and charging option.
-Now Danish Aarhus and Lillehammer in Norway join the circle of cities that opt to electrify entire bus routes.
+Volvo and ABB have been working together on an integrated electric bus and charging option.
+Now the city of Aarhus in Denmark and Lillehammer in Norway join the circle of cities that opt to electrify entire bus routes.

 In Lillehammer, the order was placed by Norwegian transport provider Opplandstrafikk.
-They acquired 2 Volvo electric buses and wants to test them on route 2, 3, 4 and 5 over two years first before transferring them into regular service.
+The public transport service provider acquired 2 Volvo electric buses and wants to test them on route 2, 3, 4 and 5 over two years first before transferring them into regular service.
 In this case, they will charge at the depot with an ABB charging station that delivers 150 kW via CCS.

-All electric buses and charging infrastructure are due to be delivered by mid-2019.
+All of the above mentioned electric buses and charging infrastructure should be delivered by mid-2019.

 – ADVERTISEMENT –